Are you looking for ways to avoid embroidery hoops?

 A common substitute for this embroidery hoop is the DIY hoop that can be created with recycled materials.
 You could make this from a throw-away plastic container.

 Difficulties in using an Embroidery Hoop.

 The tricky part is attaching the fabric with the hoop.
 This is because you must know how tight or loose the attachment should be.
-However, to avoid damage, this part should be done with perfection.

 Prepare your hoop– you should focus on the size you need for the embroidery and find a suitable hoop accordingly.